MileHacker Logo

 Shopping Tip

-Many shops within Japan accept plastic, but having some cash on hand for smaller purchases at markets or local stalls is advisable.
+Many shops within Japan accept plastic, but having some cash on hand for smaller purchases made at markets or local stalls is advisable.

 Activity Planning Summary